 Core Components of Healing

 Resilience informed therapy is based in a biopsychosocial approach to care which means we work in partnership and in collaboration with one another.
-As a strength-based model we start with what is already working in your life.
+We attend to the following elements in healing…

 - Explore how awareness of your family legacy can facilitate resilience

-- Learn about the transgenerational transmission of trauma
+- Learn more about the neurobiology of trauma

 Realize your Potential